sedaatalay/Deploying-large-python-packages-on-AWS-Lambda-using-EFS/README.md

-Deploying large python packages on AWS Lambda using EFS + Serverless API  using API Gateway
+Deploying large python packages on AWS Lambda using EFS

 In this chapter, we will work a few of the many different services that aws provides and how it provides us with many different tools to be able to deploy our work.